mohanmca/cassandra_playground/partition.md

 * Rows are sorted within the partition based on clustering column
 * PRIMARY KEY ((state), city, name)
   * By default they are sorted in Ascending order
+* A table always has a partition key, and that if the table has no clustering columns
+  * Every partition of that table is only comprised of a single row
 * Example
   * (PRIMARY KEY((state), city, name, id) WITH CLUSTERING ORDER BY (city DESC, name ASC))
   * "CREATE TABLE videos_by_tag (